cositools/cosi-data-challenges/README.md

  4. Classify: GRB or MGF

  **Magnetar Short Burst Goals:**
- 1. Check if they are detectable
+ 1. Check if they detectable
- 2. If detectable, localize and fit spectrum (and polarization when applicable)
+ 2. If detectable, localize and fit spectrum

 </details>

 <details>